Xylopyrographer/LiteLED/README.md

 **DMA Support**

-- On supported ESP32 models, can optionally use RMT DMA for driving the LED strip.
+- When using the RMT driver and as supported by the ESP32 model, can optionally use RMT DMA for driving the LED strip.

 **Interrupt Priority Support**

-- The priority of the routines that service the LED strip can be modified for performance tuning.
+- When using the RMT driver, the priority of the routines that service the LED strip can be modified for performance tuning.

 **PSRAM Support**